openfaas/faas/guide/deployment_swarm.md

 > Note: The best place to start is the README file in the faas or faas-netes repo.

+### A foreword on security

+These instructions are for a development environment.
+If you plan to expose OpenFaaS on the public Internet you need to enable basic authentication with a proxy such as Kong or Traefik at a minimum.
+TLS is also highly recomended and freely available with LetsEncrypt.org.
+[Kong guide](https://github.com/openfaas/faas/blob/master/guide/kong_integration.md) [Traefik guide](https://github.com/openfaas/faas/blob/master/guide/traefik_integration.md).

 ## Initialize Swarm Mode

 You can create a single-host Docker Swarm on your laptop with a single command.
 You don't need any additional software to Docker 17.05 or greater.
 You can also run these commands on a Linux VM or cloud host.